-Gwadar city of Balochistan has become the center of attraction due to deep sea port and China-Pakistan Economic Corridor (CPEC).
+Gwadar city of Balochistan has become the centre of attraction due to its deep-sea port and China-Pakistan Economic Corridor (CPEC).
 However, there exist some more facts about this much talked city of port.
+Some of the important facts about Gwadar are listed down.

 The sea has covered three sides of Gwadar city